 There are many small and big requirements that every customer in the bank needs assistance with.
 A personal banker invariably becomes their go-to person for all of these and more.
 One basic difference between a personal banker and an investment banker is the profile of the customers they cater to.
 An investment banker is essentially dealing with high net worth individuals and institutional investors and big budget customers.
 But a personal banker deals essentially with common day to day people.
 They deal with average citizens with access to little savings and a limited sum of money to deal with.
 Sometimes, unlike the customer profile that investment bankers deal with, these personal bankers also handle customers who might not be very comfortable with banking systems also.

 Your Communication Skills

+It is a very challenging job that needs you to remain standing or even seated for a long while.
+Your working hours too can be quite long at times and sometimes you might have to take calls even on your holidays.
 Therefore, if you are keen on knowing how to become a personal banker, it has to be comprehensive and all rounded relook at your overall personality development coupled with academic training to fulfill the needs of the job.